plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 This function **is** a ``constant`` method because it only reads information and does not change the state of the object.

-Putting these together, the ABI for this predicate is therefore:
+Putting these together, the API for this predicate is therefore:

 .. code-block:: json